Learn how to make incredible cold press coffee using a plunger or french press

 No matter the season, a cold and refreshing coffee can always be appealing.

 While it's easy and convenient to buy a ready-made cold brew coffee, it's surprisingly easy to make your own version at home, using a plunger or french press.

-Here’s how you can utilise your old plunger to make a clean, full-flavoured cold press coffee at home.
+This guide will outline how you can utilise your plunger or french press to make a clean, full-flavoured cold press coffee at home.

 This recipe only takes about 5 minutes to prepare, but does need to be left overnight in the fridge and then requires a further 15 minutes to filter before serving.

-To find out more about cold press, check out our blog article: 'What is cold press coffee?'
+To find out more about cold press and how it is different to cold brew or cold drip coffee, check out our blog article: 'What is cold press coffee?'

-• Muslin or a paper filter coffee maker such as a Chemex or V60
+• Muslin or a paper filter coffee maker such as a Chemex (plus filters) or V60 (plus filters).

 • Ice and your choice of water, sparkling water or milk to serve